MatevzVidovic/conda_poetry/README.md

-## Exact bit-by-bit env recreation:
+## Rebasing to older commit - exact bit-by-bit env recreation:

 You go rebase to an older commit.
 Now your env is too new.
 How to get it to that correct state?